nccgroup/nlahoney/README.md

 * we are going to build a hashcrack CUDA implementation to make it highly performant
 * we will then use that implementation to recover the credentials (i.e. the passwords) being sprayed at RDP honeypots we deploy
 * the goal here us to understand what passwords are being used and are they organisation specific etc.

-- Do we want to submit this work to any conferences?

 - Ultimate vision is recover credentials to NLA enabled honeypots
 	- number of steps